2.15. Async runtime

 SQRESULT sqasync::bind(HSQUIRRELVM v)

-Install the async runtime into v’s shared state and build the Promise class.
+Install the async runtime into v’s shared state and build the Future class.
 Cache the class internally so further publishing paths see the same object.

 Call it once per shared state, before any async function runs.